day8/re-frame-10x/README.md

 Each `re-frame` event and its consequent computation forms a bounded "epoch" which can be inspected, analysed and understood independently of other epochs.
-This tool is epoch-oriented.
+This tool is epoch-oriented - it shows you one at a time.

 And, yes, it has "time travel debugger" capabilities - you can go backwards and forwards through epochs - but that's really not the most interesting or powerful aspect of what `re-frame-trace` delivers.

-### It is about Data
+### It Is All About The Data

-As it runs, `re-frame` generates detailed "trace" which is captured as data, not strings.
+As it runs, `re-frame` logs "trace" as data, not strings.
-This trace provides an x-ray of your app's functioning.
+This data trace provides an x-ray of your app's functioning.

-In addition, re-frame is as much "data oriented" as it is functional in design.
-It "flows" data, in a loop, through the functions you provide.
+In addition, while re-frame is a functional framework, it is more strongly defined by its "data oriented" design. `re-frame's` approach is to "flow" data, in a loop, through the functions you provide.
+At any point, to know what happened, you must know what data happened.

-So, data is at the core of `re-frame-trace` and that's a powerful and leverageable substrate.
+So, data is at the core of `re-frame-trace` in two ways and that's a powerful and leverageable substrate.

 ### Data Dashboard

 Except, there's often too much data - too much detail.

-So, `re-frame-trace` tries to be something of a  "dashboard" in the sense that it tries to turn "raw data" into "information" through curated analysis, and "roll ups" designed to deliver insight "at a glance".
-But still allowing you to "drill into the detail".
+So, `re-frame-trace` tries to be something of a "dashboard" in the sense that it tries to curate "raw data" into "information" through various kinds of analysis and "roll ups".
+The goal is to deliver insight "at a glance", while still allowing you to drill into the detail.

 Right.
-So, this tool an epoch-oriented, interactive data dashboard for gaining insights and assisting debugging.
-But, it is also a work in progress, so these magnificent descriptions run well ahead of what is delivered right now.
+So, in summary, this tool an epoch-oriented, interactive data dashboard for gaining insights and assisting debugging.

+But, it is also a work in progress, so my magnificent descriptions (above) run well ahead of what is delivered right now.
 But we're getting there.